VebMazer/RegexInterpeter/README.md

 # RegexInterpeter

 A regular expression interpreter.
-User can define simple regular expressions using parenthesis and/or the following symbols: *, |, +, ? \.
+User can define simple regular expressions using parenthesis: (), and/or the following symbols: *, |, +, ?, \\.
 User can then use the program to find the matching patterns from input strings.

 ### Documentation